Description-Based Text Similarity: Abstract

 \section{Abstract}

-In this work, we aim to connect two research areas: instruction models and retrieval-based models.
-While instruction-tuned Large Language Models (LLMs) excel at extracting information from text, they are not suitable for semantic retrieval.
-Similarity search over embedding vectors allows to index and query vectors, but the similarity reflected in the embedding is sub-optimal for many use cases.
+Identifying texts with a given semantics is central for many information seeking scenarios.
+Similarity search over vector embeddings appear to be central to this ability, yet the similarity reflected in current text embeddings is corpus-driven, and is inconsistent and sub-optimal for many use cases.
+What, then, is a good notion of similarity for effective retrieval of text?

-We identify the task of retrieving sentences based on abstract descriptions of their content.
+We identify the need to search for texts based on abstract descriptions of their content, and the corresponding notion of \emph{description based similarity}.
 We demonstrate the inadequacy of current text embeddings and propose an alternative model that significantly improves when used in standard nearest neighbor search.
-The model is trained using positive and negative pairs sourced through prompting an a large language model (LLM).
-While it is easy to source the training material from an LLM, the retrieval task cannot be performed by the LLM directly.
-This demonstrates that data from LLMs can be used not only for distilling more efficient specialized models than the original LLM, but also for creating new capabilities not immediately possible using the original model.
+The model is trained using positive and negative pairs sourced through prompting a LLM, demonstrating how data from LLMs can be used for creating new capabilities not immediately possible using the original model.